 But if you don’t like the bidding game, you can also search in your surrounding area for potential clients.
 Facebook groups where people have needs & design problems are another place to look.

-Most of the work-from-home jobs that I listed here benefit from or simply require graphic designs skills.
+Most of the work-from-home jobs that I listed here benefit from or simply require graphic design skills.
 I am very happy that I chose to start learning this, I love it and I’m always eager to test things out and to create digital products.

 As a financial tip, once you start using both Photoshop and Illustrator, you might consider being on the lookout for a Creative Cloud All Apps offer.
 I got mine for the price of Photoshop and Illustrator combined and I have access to so many other useful tools, like InDesign, Lightroom and Acrobat DC.
 But make sure you don’t invest too early to avoid wasting your money.